 How to Limit the Cost of Dental Care

-Ask Your Dentist for a Payment Plan
+Ask Your Dentist About Payment Plans

 Build an Emergency Fund